 Mapp requested an adjustment to her bill, but was denied at first.
 She took her claim to an appeals hearing this past March, where a city representative suggested, even with no plumbing, there might still be a leak within the property.
 But Mapp insists there’s no leak — certainly not one that would use up nearly 700,000 gallons of water in a single month — based on the evidence shown to her by plumbers.

 The water meter was replaced for a second time, and by September 2023, Mapp says her bill went back down to $13.12.
 As for the outstanding balance, the city would eventually credit $5,000 to the account, according to Fox 5, leaving Mapp responsible for around $76,000.
-She says she’s planning to take the city to court over the remaining balance.
+She has taken the city to court over the remaining balance, and is waiting for the judges decision, per the local broadcaster.

-According to Fox 5 Atlanta, Mapp’s isn’t the only building that was experiencing water issues in the immediate area.
+According to Fox 5, Mapp’s building wasn’t the only one having water issues in the area.
 The newsroom says city records show other nearby properties that experienced “unusually high water usage.”
 When utility bills climb, property owners need to take action to fix the problem before it results in a massive debt to the utility.

 If you believe there has been a billing error, contact the utility provider to see if it can be resolved — the earlier, the better.
 You may want to keep a record of who you speak to and when, and be prepared to provide details on why you believe the error is on their end.